bobdb/fun-with-chatbots/README.md

 I also think that I'm going to link in Elasticsearch

-## So far, 4 endpoints
+## So far, 6 endpoints

-/hello - for testing
+- /hello - for testing
-/chat - for blocking openAI
+- /chat - for blocking openAI
-/stream - for streaming openAI
+- /stream - for streaming openAI

-/dogs - get all dogs, all fields
+- /dogs - get all dogs, all fields
-/dogs/search/example - POST - QBE exact
+- /dogs/search/example - POST - QBE exact
-/dogs/search/one - POST - QBE exact
+- /dogs/search/one - POST - QBE exact

+a Dog looks like {name, breed, description}